 What happens if you proof instant yeast?

-Instant yeast is meant to be mixed with dry ingredients, in this case, wheat flour.
+Instant yeast is meant to be mixed with dry ingredients, such as wheat flour.

 However, if you want to hydrate it, you can.